Thank you for your interest in translating resources from the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).

 - Links to organizations.
 (Exception: Qualifying accessibility/disability organizations or translation organizations.
 To request an exception, e-mail email@example.com with subject [Translations link request].)

 When the English version of a resource is updated, we will inform translators what has changed, and request that translators update their translation.
+If original translators do not respond before we need the update, we will invite others to update the translation.

 W3C Translations Information